 BlueBeacon Keyfob Tag, which sends a signal of presence to specific receivers positioned in each room of the museum

-(RTLS solution of BLE receivers).
+(RTLS solution of Bluetooth LE receivers).
 An application installed on visitors smartphones could have replaced BlueBeacon Tags, and could potentially have been useful as an

 audio-guide, for example.
 Galleria Borghese did not resort to this solution because it is not allowed for visitors to bring the devices with them.

 This system made possible to observe in real time, Real-Time Location System (RTLS), the behavior of the museum users.

 A digital twin of the museum was then created.
 The latter made possible to simulate the movement of people and measure the occupancy of the various rooms at any time.

 The simulator has produced thousands of possible scenarios as the number of visitors admitted to each turn of visit varies and the distribution of visitors between the three